Woman watering flowers on a sunny balcony.

 Work with companion plants to attract beneficial insects and help improve the growth rate.
 The goal is to start small to give the plants enough room to grow.
 The seeds and transplants are tiny.
 However, full-grown plants can get big.
 If the plants are overcrowded, they can have difficulty thriving.

-Even if your garden is small but well-tended, it can produce much or more than a large yet poorly tended garden.
+Even a small but well-tended garden can produce as much as a large yet poorly tended garden.

 The most common are rectangular or square beds.
 However, you will be limited with your imagination and building skills.
 The majority of the raised bed kits are rectangular.
 You can plant your garden in old drain pipes or water tank livestock sections.